notxnarayan/Bazaar-Flipper-Bot-for-Hypixel-Skyblock/README.md

 The bot uses queues to manage buy and sell orders efficiently, ensuring that no orders are skipped or executed incorrectly.
 It includes built-in delays and randomization to make mouse and keyboard movements look human-like, reducing detection risk.

-With its Tkinter-based interface, you can monitor logs, see actions being taken in real-time, and easily control the bot.
+With its Tkinter-based interface, you can monitor logs, see actions being taken in real-time, making debugging easy.
 It’s optimized for smooth operation on Mac, using safe clipboard handling for item names.

 Requirements:
 - ChatTriggers module is required for this bot to function.
 This module handles in-game event detection and order completion tracking.